FIELD PRACTICES – PROPERLY EXPLAINED

 2. Allows the remaining seedlings to get enough nutrients and moisture.

-3. It is aimed at obtaining optimum plant population.
+3. It is aimed at obtaining the optimum plant population.

 Gapping

-1. Filling the gaps so as to maintain proper plant population.
+1. Filling the gaps to maintain a proper plant population.

-2. Gaps occur as a result of failure of seeds to germinate or dying of seedlings.
+2. Gaps occur as a result of the failure of seeds to germinate or the death of seedlings.

 3. It should be done early enough for the seedlings to catch up with the other plants